lakshmi-kannan/kafka-sashafied/contrib/rest/README.md

 Consumer Endpoint API
 ----------------------

+Endpoint is configured to consume from the particular topic/list of topics upon startup and this setting can not be provided on the request basis.

 Consumer endpoint uses long-polling to consume messages in batches in json or bson formats:

 Example request: